-The reasonably probable and legal use of vacant land or an improved property, which is physically possible, appropriately supported, financially feasible, and that results in the highest value.
-The four criteria the highest and best use must meet are legal permissibility, physical possibility, financial feasibility, and maximum productivity.
+The reasonably probable use of property that results in the highest value.
+The four criteria that the highest and best use must meet are legal permissibility, physical possibility, financial feasibility, and maximum productivity.

 Also implied is that the determination of highest and best use results from the appraiser's judgment and analytical skill, i.e., that the use determined from analysis represents an opinion, not a fact to be found.
 In appraisal practice, the concept of highest and best use represents the premise upon which value is based.
 In the context of most probable selling price (market value), another appropriate term to reflect highest and best use would be most probable use.
 In the context of investment value, an alternative term would be most profitable use.
 The four criteria for the estimate of highest and best use that result in the highest land value are that the use be, legally permissible, physically possible, financially feasible, and maximally productive.